Shreesh0412/House-Price-Prediction-/statement.md

 # House Price Prediction System

 ## 1. Problem Statement
+Determining the fair market value of a residential property is a complex challenge for buyers and sellers alike.
+Property prices are influenced by multiple factors such as the total area, the number of bedrooms (BHK), and the age of the building.
+Without a data-driven approach, stakeholders often rely on intuition or incomplete information, leading to overpricing or undervaluation.
+This project aims to solve this by providing an automated tool that uses historical data to estimate accurate property prices.

 ## 2. Scope of the Project
 The scope of this project is to develop a machine learning-based application that: